 This review guide is intended to help you organize your studying and preparation for the midterm.
-You might wish to review lecture outline slides and data sets, your own notes, assigned readings (including handouts), and past assignments and their feedback.
+You are strongly encouraged to review lecture outline slides and data sets, your own notes, assigned readings (including handouts), and past assignments and their feedback.

 1. What to expect / how to prepare